-- Complete a registration form for each person registering - Complete a New and Unknown Registrant Questionnaire if applicable and send it to summercamps@accvi.ca.
-Please put "Summer Camp Registration" in the subject line of your email. - If a Questionnaire is required, a follow-up call may take place with the Summer Camp Registrar or designate. - The Summer Camp Registrar will respond by email confirming the registrant's eligibility for camp (i.e., ACCVI membership, residency and completed registration form) and providing directions (i.e., security answer) for submitting fee payment by e-transfer to summercamps@accvi.ca.
+- Complete a registration form for each person registering. - Complete an ACCVI Camp 2025 Questionnaire and send it to summercamps@accvi.ca.
+Please put "Summer Camp Registration" in the subject line of your email. - o If required, a follow-up call may take place with the Summer Camp Registrar or designate. - The Summer Camp Registrar will respond by email confirming the registrant's eligibility for camp (i.e., ACCVI membership, residency and completed registration form and questionnaire). - The registration form asks for first and second choice of weeks and the Registrar may request an applicant accept their second choice to accommodate other applicant constraints. - When registration is full, wait lists will be developed; fee payments are not required for applicants on a wait list until they are offered a spot by the Registrar. - Once the selection process is complete, confirmed participants will be provided directions (i.e., security answer) for submitting fee payment by e-transfer to summercamps@accvi.ca.
 E-transfers will not be deposited until registrant eligibility is confirmed.
-Cheques will not be accepted. - The registration form asks for first and second choice of weeks and the Registrar may request an applicant accept their second choice to accommodate other applicant constraints. - When registration is full, wait lists will be developed; fee payments are not required for applicants on a wait list until they are offered a spot by the Registrar. - Registration will be given Final Confirmation by the Summer Camp Registrar only when the completed registration form, Questionnaire (if applicable) has been reviewed and the applicant accepted, and fees have been received. - Once you've registered and been confirmed a spot on the summer camp, and Camp Managers have been designated, participants will be on the Camp Manager's contact list.
+Cheques will not be accepted. - Registration will be given final confirmation by the Summer Camp Registrar only when the completed registration form and questionnaire has been reviewed and the applicant accepted, and fees have been received. - Once you've registered and been confirmed a spot on the summer camp, and Camp Managers have been designated, participants will be on the Camp Manager's contact list.
 Camp Managers will contact participants in his/her week, provide all relevant written materials, and hold a planning and information meeting in late spring or early summer. - Once assigned to a particular week of camp, please direct all questions to your Camp Manager.